slatedocs/slate/source/includes/_interactions.md

 ## The Interactions Resource

 Different types of interactions have different interaction resources.
-Note the combination of id and type for an interaction is unique.
+Note the combination of ID and type for an interaction is unique.

 > Example Response